strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 So, if we were running a setup with Strimzi 0.21 and wanted to upgrade to 0.23, we have to:

 - First install CRDs from Strimzi 0.22 with both `v1beta1` and `v1beta2` API versions and install the Stirmzi 0.22 deployment, RBAC resources, etc.
-- Migrate all operands from 0.21 to 0.22.
+- Migrate all Strimzi managed CRs from 0.21 to 0.22.
 - Remove the 0.21 operator.
 - Perform the specific [CRD upgrade instructions](https://strimzi.io/docs/operators/0.23.0/deploying#assembly-upgrade-resources-str), install CRDs from Strimzi 0.23 with only the `v1beta2` API versions and install the Stirmzi 0.23 deployment, RBAC resources, etc.
-- Migrate all operands from 0.22 to 0.23.
+- Migrate all Strimzi managed CRs from 0.22 to 0.23.
 - Remove the 0.22 operator.

 ##### Strimzi install resources